Organic clickthrough rate (or organic CTR) is a handy metric that you should measure and improve as part of your SEO strategy.

 As of January 2021, the CTR of links on the first page increases as their position increases, and I don’t expect that to change anytime soon.

-Use traditional SEO methods to improve how well you rank in search, including link building, content creation, internal linking optimization, and more.
+Use traditional SEO techniques to improve how well you rank in search, including link building, content creation, internal linking optimization, and more.

 If you’re in Ecommerce, we have a huge Ecommerce SEO guide that will be helpful.